Share

 Ruth Ochuba

-Ruth Ochuba is enthusiastic about Bitcoin, and blockchain technology.
-With over five years in the crypto space she conducts exhaustive research on any writing project, providing accurate and reliable data.
-With a background on digital marketing and a Psychologist, Ruth is endowed to create insightful pieces in and outside the crypto space.
+Ruth Ochuba is enthusiastic about Bitcoin and blockchain technology.
+With over five years in the crypto space, she conducts exhaustive research on any writing project, providing accurate and reliable data.
+With a background in digital marketing and a degree in Psychology, Ruth is endowed to create insightful pieces in and outside the crypto space.

 Enter your email for our Free Daily Newsletter.